pmem/pmdk/doc/libpmemobj/pmemobj_open.3.md

 with the _UW(pmemobj_create) function described below.
 Existing pools may be opened with the _UW(pmemobj_open) function.

-None of the three functions described below is thread-safe with respect to any other **libpmemobj**(7) functions.
+None of the three functions described below are thread-safe with respect to any other **libpmemobj**(7) function.
 In other words, when creating, opening or deleting a pool, nothing else in the library can happen in parallel, and therefore these functions should be called from the main thread.